Skip to main content

 ”The agent handled the error gracefully”Bad”Gracefully” is subjective

 Use weights to distinguish critical checks from nice-to-haves.
-A weight of 1.0 means the eval is essential to the task.
+A weight of 1.0 means the criterion is essential to the task.
 A weight of 0.5 or lower signals a secondary validation that improves the score but does not determine the verdict on its own.

-One assertion per eval
+One assertion per criterion

 Error Handling